Go Back Up

 10 health reimbursement arrangement FAQs

-HRAs have similar regulations as other tax-advantaged health benefits, like health savings accounts (HSAs) and flexible spending accounts (FSAs).
-But if this perk is new to your benefits package, you may have questions about whether any special rules apply to HRAs.
+HRAs have to follow similar regulations as other tax-advantaged health benefits, like health savings accounts (HSAs) and flexible spending accounts (FSAs).
+But if this benefit is new to you, you may have questions about whether any special rules apply to HRAs.

-To help you understand how your HRA works, we've answered the ten most frequently asked questions about HRAs to help you understand this health benefit.
+To help you understand how your HRA works, we've answered the 10 most frequently asked questions about HRAs.

 What is an HRA?

-A health reimbursement arrangement (HRA) is an IRS-approved, tax-advantaged health benefit that reimburses employees for qualified out-of-pocket medical expenses and, depending on which HRA you have, individual health insurance premiums.
+A health reimbursement arrangement (HRA) is an IRS-approved, tax-advantaged health benefit that enables employers to reimburse employees for qualified out-of-pocket medical care expenses and, depending on the HRA, individual health insurance premiums.

-While they’re sometimes called a health reimbursement account, an HRA isn’t an account-based health plan.
-With an HRA, employers provide eligible employees a monthly allowance of tax-free money to spend on medical care.
+While they're sometimes called a health reimbursement account, an HRA doesn’t require employers to pre-fund an account, like other account-based health plans.
+With an HRA, employers define a monthly allowance of tax-free money that employees can use to spend on medical care.

-Once employees purchase an individual health insurance policy or medical services and items, the employer schedules reimbursement up to their available allowance.
+Once employees purchase an eligible health insurance policy or medical services and items, they submit the expense.
+Once the employer or HRA administrator reviews the expense, the employer schedules reimbursement up to the employee’s available allowance.

 The three types of HRAs that PeopleKeep offers are:

-• Qualified small employer HRA (QSEHRA): This HRA is for small employers with fewer than 50 full-time equivalent employees (FTEs) that don’t offer traditional group health insurance.
-All W-2 full-time employees are automatically eligible for a QSEHRA, and they have annual maximum contribution limits set by the IRS.
+• The qualified small employer HRA (QSEHRA): Sometimes called the small business HRA, this HRA is for small employers with fewer than 50 full-time equivalent employees (FTEs) that don't offer a group plan.
+All W-2 full-time employees are automatically eligible for a QSEHRA, and the IRS sets annual maximum contribution limits.

-• Integrated HRA: Also known as a group coverage HRA (GCHRA), an integrated HRA is available to employers of all sizes that offer traditional group health insurance.
-Only employees on their employer’s group health plan can use the HRA.
-Like ICHRAs, they have no maximum contribution limits and have seven employee classifications
+• The group coverage HRA (GCHRA): Also known as an integrated HRA, a GCRHA is available to employers of all sizes that offer traditional group health plans, such as high deductible health plans.
+Only employees on their employer's group health plan can use the HRA.
+Like ICHRAs, they have no maximum contribution limits and have seven employee classifications.

 10 HRA FAQs

-1. Do I have to have a health insurance policy to participate in my HRA?
+1. Do employees have to have a health insurance policy to participate in an HRA?

-You may need a qualifying health insurance policy to receive tax-free reimbursements from your employer.
-Depending on the type of HRA your employer is offering, you may be required to have an individual health insurance policy—whether that be self-only or family coverage through the individual market—or participate in your employer’s group plan.
+Employees need a qualifying health insurance policy to receive tax-free reimbursements from their employer.
+Depending on the type of HRA an employer is offering, that may be an individual health insurance policy—whether that be self-only or family coverage through the individual market—or an employer's group plan.

-For example, if you have an ICHRA, you can’t use it without an individual health insurance plan.
-This allows you to choose the healthcare coverage that’s best for you during the annual open enrollment period (or during a special enrollment period if you experience a qualifying life event).
+If an employer offers an ICHRA, an employee can't use it without an individual health insurance plan with MEC.
+This allows employees to choose the healthcare coverage that's best for them during the annual open enrollment period (or during a special enrollment period if they experience a qualifying life event).

-Integrated HRAs require you to participate in your employer’s group health plan to take advantage of the benefit.
+Integrated HRAs require employees to participate in an employer's group health plan to take advantage of the benefit.

-Other HRAs, like the one-person stand-alone HRA, the retiree HRA, and the excepted benefit HRA (EBHRA), don’t require you to have a qualified medical plan to participate.
+Other HRAs, like the one-person stand-alone HRA, the retiree HRA, and the excepted benefit HRA (EBHRA), don't require employees to have a qualified health plan to participate.

 By law, HRAs are employer-owned.
 This is unlike HSAs, which the individual employee owns.
 HSAs also aren't tied to employment, whereas HRAs are.

-Because they’re employer-owned and aren’t set up like accounts, you can’t withdraw the funds from your HRA’s allowance to directly pay for qualified expenses or health coverage.
-You must incur the expense first and have your employer verify and approve it before they reimburse you.
+Because they're employer-owned and aren't set up like accounts, employees can't withdraw the funds from their HRA's allowance to directly pay for qualified medical care expenses or health coverage.
+They must incur the expense first and have their employer verify and approve it before they reimburse the employee.

-According to IRS regulations, only the employer can fund HRAs.
-Participants in the HRA aren’t allowed to contribute—a distinction that often gets confused with HSAs and FSAs, which are accounts that allow for both employee and employer contributions.
+According to IRS regulations, only employers can contribute to HRAs.
+Federal regulations don’t allow participants in the HRA to contribute—a distinction that often gets confused with HSAs and FSAs, which are accounts that allow for both employee and employer contributions.

-As an additional rule, any funds your employer contributes to your HRA don’t count toward your gross income.
-Reimbursements are income tax-free as long as you have an individual health plan that provides minimum essential coverage (MEC).
+As an additional rule, HRA amounts don't count toward an employee’s gross income.
+Reimbursements are income tax-free as long as an employee has an individual health plan that provides minimum essential coverage (MEC).

-4. How much can be contributed to my HRA?
+4. How much can an employer contribute to an HRA?

-The ICHRA and the GCHRA don’t have any maximum contribution limits, so your employer can offer as little or as much allowance as they wish.
+The ICHRA and the GCHRA don't have any maximum contribution limits, so employers can offer as little or as much allowance as they wish.
+Because HRAs give employers the power to define a specific allowance amount, they are cost-effective alternatives to traditional group health plans.

-5. Does the money in my HRA earn interest?
+5. Does the money in an HRA earn interest?

-Your HRA doesn't earn interest like a regular bank account or an HSA.
-Remember, HRAs aren’t pre-funded accounts.
-They’re maintained on an unfunded basis, and money is only paid out as reimbursements from your employer once you make an eligible purchase that is verified and approved.
-Therefore, they’re unable to earn interest.
+An HRA doesn't earn interest like a regular bank account or an HSA.
+Remember, HRAs aren't pre-funded accounts.
+Employers maintain them on an unfunded basis and only pay money out as reimbursements once employees and eligible dependents make an eligible purchase.
+Employers or HRA administrators must verify and approve the expenses in accordance with IRS regulations.
+Therefore, they're unable to earn interest.

-6. Does my HRA roll over from year to year?
+6. Does an HRA roll over from year to year?

-If you want to roll over your HRA funds annually, it’ll depend on the type of HRA you have and how your employer has the benefit set up.
+If you want to roll over your HRA funds annually, it'll depend on the type of HRA you have and how your employer sets the benefit set up.

 For instance, QSEHRA allowance amounts can roll over monthly or yearly.
 But because QSEHRAs have annual contribution limits, your total allowance amount plus your rolled-over amount from the previous year can't exceed the maximum limit.